 Why not take a look at our book Tell Me How To Write A Story by E.J.
 Runyon to give you that little bit of additional clarity when it comes to self-editing your work?

-If you’re wondering what the result of joining a fantastic writing group can look like, download the first chapter of Dorothy’s latest book — The Trickster — for FREE, and join Fitch and Dilly as they struggle against old loyalties to save Lac’s Holding.
+If you’re wondering what the result of joining a fantastic writing group can look like, download the first chapter of Dorothy’s book — The Trickster — for FREE, and join Fitch and Dilly as they struggle against old loyalties to save Lac’s Holding.

 © Inspired Quill 2023 | Website by Big Red Web Design